bibanon/bibanon/Home.md

 The **[[Bibliotheca Anonoma]]** is a Github [[Gollum]]-based wiki designed to collect, document, and safeguard the products and history of internet culture; which constitutes **the shared experience of mankind on a network that defines our lives**.

 We are creating a Library of Alexandria for the internet, collecting and cultivating information that would have otherwise been lost to the sands of time.
-This includes:

-* Stories
-* Books
-* Internet History
-  * Subculture History
-  * Historical Analysis
-  * The Internet's effect on other subcultures and the world at large
-* Preemptive Raw Data Archives

 You could spend hours of your time here: We have a sizable collection already.
 Click on the links to the right to check them out.

 ### Contribute